 After looking at the design again, I noticed that I didn’t like the bottom of the wine glass, as it was just to round.
 So I flattened the bottom of and now I like the design a whole lot more.

 I draw an initial logo design with a bunch of others, that featured two champagne glass ‘tinging’.
 I came up with the design when thinking about how women aged 20-40 will be drinking the cordials.
-When speaking to Sally, she said that women often buy the drinks to mix with prosecco and other alcoholic berverages and when drinking them, they would most probably be with friends having fun.
-I think all three of the logos work well as they feature the semeotic of having fun.
+When speaking to Sally, she said that women often buy the drinks to mix with Prosecco and other alcoholic beverages and when drinking them, they would most probably be with friends having fun.
+I think all three of the logos work well as they feature the semiotic of having a good time.
 Overall, I like the design but I don’t think it’s the strongest idea I have.

 This logo design I created in a spare moment and it incorporates the idea that nature is inside the cordial you buy.
 I personally have mixed feelings about the design, as it works in some ways; such as the idea that nature is inside the cordial, although myself and other people have thought people might not get the idea and think that the cordials have flower water inside.

-This was the client’s favourite logo and also one of the logos which I really liked even though my lecturer told me he thought it looked like Adolf Hilter’s moustache and nose.
+The top logo was the client’s favourite and also one of the logos which I really liked even though my lecturer told me he thought it looked like Adolf Hilter’s moustache and nose.
 To get around this, I decided to see what it might look like with a single C shape of foliage but I wasn’t too happy with the outcomes, so I kept with the initial design.

 I still wasn’t happy that people might think it was Hitler’s moustache and nose, so I sat down with my lecturer and we decided to move the c shape arc’s closer together and move them down the trunk a bit and I feel it looks a whole lot better.